Goole

 Goole is a port town and civil parish on the River Ouse in the East Riding of Yorkshire, England.
 The town's historic county is the West Riding of Yorkshire.

-According to the 2021 UK census, Goole parish had a population of 21,952, It is 16 mi north-east of Doncaster, 19 mi south of York and 29 mi west of Hull.
+At the 2021 UK census, Goole parish had a population of 20,475.
+It is 16 mi north-east of Doncaster, 19 mi south of York and 29 mi west of Hull.

 The town has the United Kingdom's furthest inland port, being about 50 miles from the North Sea.
 It is capable of handling nearly 2 million tonnes of cargo per year, making it one of the most important ports on England's east coast.

 Goole is twinned with Złotów in Poland.
 Goole was informally twinned with Gibraltar in the 1960s; at that time, Gibraltar Court was named in Goole and Goole Court was named in Gibraltar.

 History

 Etymology

 Goole is first attested in 1306, as Gull Lewth (where lewth means 'barn', from Old Norse hlaða), and then 1362 as Gulle in Houke (referring to the nearby, and then more significant, village of Hook).
 The name is first attested in its shorter, modern form, from the 1530s.
-It comes from the Middle English word goule (or an Old English ancestor), meaning 'a channel made by a stream'.[Yorkshire Historical Dictionary, s.v. gull.
+It comes from the Middle English word goule (or an Old English ancestor), meaning 'a channel made by a stream'.Yorkshire Historical Dictionary, s.v. gull.
 The word has sometimes been taken to imply that Goole is named after an open sewer, but there is no strong basis for this.
+There were no sewers in the area in that etymological period but there were many land drains because of the flat terrain: cf.: "gully".